tmiddlet2666/coherence-playground/logging/README.md

 > Note: Make sure java and mvn are in your PATH.

-Open a terminal and change to the directory `logging`
+Open a terminal and change to the directory `logging`.

-## BSetup fluentd image
+## Setup fluentd image

 ### Edit Fluentd config